 PART V ENROLLMENT, REGISTRATION, AND STUDENT CLASSIFICATION

 A. ENROLLMENT AND REGISTRATION

 Enrollment and registration in the MBA programs for all students are accomplished online.
-Class schedules, room assignments, faculty assignments, and section offerings are posted on the AGSB website at least three days before enrollment.
-These schedules are also posted on bulletin boards at the APS building.
+Class schedules, room assignments, and section offerings are posted on the student's SIS account at least three days before enrollment.